 “Those were body blow punches,” he says.
 “We are now spending a lot more time on expediting purchase orders and anticipating project needs.
 We are even taking the risk of building increased inventory levels on some of the long lead items such as programmable logic controllers and touch screens, for example, in order to have a buffer stock.”

-At the beginning of the pandemic, some manufacturers decided to take matters into their own hands when items such as personal protective equipment (PPE) and hand sanitizer were in high demand.
+At the beginning of the pandemic, some manufacturers decided to take matters into their own hands when

-Chris Gallo, general manager of Linden-based Phillips 66 Bayway Refinery,says that the company’s on-site refinery lab began producing its own sanitizer solution to help keep employees safe until external supplies were made available.
+Chris Gallo, general manager of Linden-based Phillips 66 Bayway Refinery,says that the company’s on-site refinery lab began producing its own sanitizer solution to help keep employees safe until

 “More recently, we had difficulties getting a chemical component needed for the making of polypropylene, an in-demand polymer resin we produce at Bayway that is actually used in COVID-19 PPE.
-Again, our workforce was resourceful, and an alternate supplier was found, allowing for production to continue uninterrupted,” Gallo says.
-“We have [continued to] work to find alternative supply sources for supply-constrained products that are needed for our refinery operations.”
+Again, our workforce was resourceful, and an alternate supplier was found, allowing for production to continue uninterrupted,”

 Workforce Development